Federal Drug Charges

 - Smuggling drugs in and out of the country

-- Mailing drugs across state and/or beyond the US borders
+- Mailing drugs across states or beyond U.S. borders

-- Possession of drugs with the intention of distribution
+- Possession of drugs with the intent to distribute

 - Drug conspiracy